Closed for Christmas Break: Our office will close at 11:30am on Friday, 20 December 2024, and reopen at 8:30am on Monday, 13 January 2025.

 Exploring the advantages of pursuing a consent order as opposed to engaging in potentially protracted litigation:

-3. Control over outcomes: Consenting parties can shape the terms of the agreement to suit their specific needs and circumstances, maintaining greater control over the outcome as opposed to relying on an imposed court decision.
+Consenting parties can shape the terms of the agreement to suit their specific needs and circumstances, maintaining greater control over the outcome instead of relying on an imposed court decision.

 AFL - consent order organised